focalhaus/focal-haus-core-plugin/readme.txt

 2. The Hide Menu Items tab where administrators can select which menu items to hide.

 == Changelog ==

+= 1.2.2 =
+* Completely redesigned Google Tag Manager role tracking system
+* Added comprehensive role-based exclusion with support for all WordPress roles
+* Automatically detects roles added by plugins like WooCommerce, LMS plugins, etc.
+* Added grid interface for selecting which roles to exclude from tracking
+* Added Select All/None buttons to quickly manage role selections
+* Improved code preview to show detailed tracking conditions
+* Updated documentation to explain role-based tracking benefits

 = 1.2.1 =
 * Enhanced Google Tag Manager with more granular user tracking controls